 Yes, it brought a whole new generation to our music.
 It was incredibly important in getting into that new generation’s consciousness and I’m sure is significant in accounting for the continuing popularity of 80’s music in movies and with new bands.

-With streaming being the main outlet for public consumption of music these days, The Electricity Club has noticed that WANG CHUNG don’t have much material on platforms such as Spotify, is there a specific reason for this?
+With streaming being the main outlet for public consumption of music these days, WANG CHUNG don’t have much material on platforms such as Spotify, is there a specific reason for this?

 Neglect – but we are remedying this.
 This year will see the re-release of deluxe editions of all our albums from the 80’s including our first album, ‘Huang Chung’ and the noughties’ ‘Tazer Up!’
 And of course our new orchestral album.